MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * A bot in personal scope must always send welcome message or provide prompt starters. [*Must fix*]

-[TBD: Image]
+   [TBD: Image TBA]

    If you're using prompt starters, ensure the following guidelines are met:

 Prompt starters help users start a conversation with your bot.
 To enable prompt starters, the `commands` property in app manifest needs to be defined.